mikademus/arf/README.md

 ```
 # name:str    type:str    value:int
 ```
-and like values default to string if not typed.
+and--just like values--default to string if not typed.

-A table is scoped to the category in which its header is defined.
+A table is scoped to the category in which its header is defined (the **owning category**).
 The table remains active while parsing that category and any of its subcategories, and ends when that category is closed or when non-table data is encountered.

 Or more formally, a table remains active until one of the following occurs:
 * a key–value pair is encountered within the table’s owning category or its subcategories,
 * a new table header is defined,
 * the category in which the table was defined is closed,
-* or a new top-level category begins.
+* a new top-level category begins.
+* or EOF

 Example:
 ```